You may also like

 The prospect of Turkey buying $2.5 billion dollars‘ worth of Russian missile systems was first announced in August 2016, as relations between Turkey and the US were strained by years of Turkish autocratic slide and the immediate purges following the failed coup on July 15, 2016.
 Following the Obama administration’s tack, since 2016, the US has taken a bullish approach towards President Erdogan.
-While President Trump has had some kinder words than his predecessor, US courts have still prosecuted an intensely embarrassing case against Turkish bankers for sanctions evasion, as well as criticised Ankara for its growing authoritarianism.
+While President Trump has had some kinder words than his predecessor, US courts have still prosecuted an intensely embarrassing case against Turkish bankers for sanctions evasion, as well as criticized Ankara for its growing authoritarianism.
 Amid these events, the saga of the sale of the S-400 to Turkey has only worsened the malaise of US-Turkey relations.

 A diplomatic game of ‘chicken’